geodynamics/software_template/CONTRIBUTING.md

 ## Acknowledgment of contributions
-While we are grateful for every contribution, there are also several official ways how your contribution will be acknowledged by the SOFTWARE_TEMPLATE community:
+While we are grateful for every contribution, there are also several official ways your contribution will be acknowledged by the SOFTWARE_TEMPLATE community:
 - Every commit that was merged into the SOFTWARE_TEMPLATE repository will make you part of the growing group of SOFTWARE_TEMPLATE [contributors](https://github.com/geodynamics/software_template/graphs/contributors).
-- Mention any other kind of attribution your project will provide (e.g. newsletters, release papers, manual authorship).
+- Mention through any other kind of attribution the project provides (e.g. newsletters, release papers, manual authorship).
 - Regularly, the Principal Developers of SOFTWARE_TEMPLATE come together and discuss based on the contributions of the last years who should be invited to join the group of Principal Developers.
 Criteria that *Principal Developers* should